 Walter Pollak's major contributions to First Amendment jurisprudence involved representing American Communists Benjamin Gitlow and Charlotte Whitney in free speech cases that went to the Supreme Court.
-Though convictions of both were upheld by the Court, the decisions remain lasting legacies.
-For example, in Gitlow, the Court applied the First Amendment to the rights and liberties protected by the due process clause of the Fourteenth Amendment from impairment by the state.
-(In this 1939 photo, Benjamin Gitlow who had since left the Communist Party shows House Un-American Activities chairman Martin Dies Canadian, Russian and Communist passports which were products of "passport factories" operated in Berlin and Moscow to provide forged credentials for world travel by secret agents and party workers, AP Photo, used with permission from The Associated Press.)
+In this 1939 photo, Gitlow who had since left the Communist Party shows House Un-American Activities chairman Martin Dies Canadian, Russian and Communist passports which were products of "passport factories" operated in Berlin and Moscow to provide forged credentials for world travel by secret agents and party workers.
+(AP Photo, used with permission from the Associated Press)

 Walter Heilprin Pollak (1887–1940), one of the nation’s leading attorneys in the 1920s, was a strong supporter of the Bill of Rights and freedom of speech.
 He argued several important First Amendment cases before the Supreme Court.

 Born in Summit, New Jersey, Pollak earned undergraduate and law degrees from Harvard University in 1907 and 1910.
 He was in private practice at several New York law firms, including Engelhard, Pollak, Pitcher, Stern & Clark, where he remained for 20 years.
 During World War I, he served on the War Industries Board.